ManoelDaPonte/wisetwin-web-front/README.md

 npm -v    # Check if npm is installed
 ```

-If Node.js and npm aren't installed, download and install them from [Node.js official website] (https://nodejs.org/en).
+If Node.js and npm aren't installed, download and install them from [Node.js official website](https://nodejs.org/en).

 1. Clone the repository